jasonATindiecentive/dadevelopertest/README.md

 #### Timezones are ignored

 The API has no concept of which timezone the user may be in.
 All times are returned in GMT.
-Perhaps a user signing up should supply their timezone or location so times can be converted.
+Perhaps a user signing up should supply their timezone or location so times can be converted in the reply.

 ... or, perhaps this is a non-issue and would be handled on the client side.